dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 - Built a **custom ArcGIS Pro automation tool** to standardize output workflow and consistency.
   - for a target date, runs kriging for the two prediction sets and one actual results set.
   - clips all output rasters to California boundaries

+## Key Initial Insights
+- In the grid network spread over 6 years, there were a total of **608,880** datapoints represented.
+Of these:
+  - **538** grids detected wildfires that caused significant **property damage**.
+  - **21,802** grids detected wildfires that caused significant **acreage burns**.
+  - **> 500,000** datapoints had no significant events

+- The current models, XGBoost and Random Forest, are achieving **macro F1 scores of around 70%** with the **wildfire ignition** and **wildfire spread** targets.
+This is a modest level of performance, likely constrained by the coarse spatial resolution of the sampling grid and the substantial regional variability in California’s climate.
+- The models largely reinforce the common view of wildfire causes.
+  - **Population density** in **wildland intermix zones** are the top drivers of the **XGB wildfire ignition** model.
+  - Overall, the intersection of **human habitation** and **infrastructure** with **dense forests** weigh heavily in the models.
+Notably in areas where there are dense **power lines** and **roads**.
+  - Indicators of **drought**  and **dry fuel materials** are the leading drivers among climate factors.
+  - Large scale **wind speed** features alone appear to be of limited predictive ability for wildfire spread and damage.
+However, when interacting with **slope** a moderate influence is observed.
+More detailed wind gust data with a higher resolution may be necessary to truly account for the winds effects.

 ## Top SHAP Feature Contributions:
 <img src="output/spread_rf_top5.png" width="500">